Hack Number 1 – Closing Sales (and NOT closing sales)

 This one should be easy.
 Anyone who has been spam-called by a youth selling funeral plans will get it.
 Don’t start selling too early, especially not 20 years too early (fingers crossed).

 Your product or service has no value until you understand what your customer’s problems or needs are.
 Once you understand this you can demonstrate how your offer meets their requirements.
 Do this and you have the basis for establishing trust because you are working to help them.
 Bang on about your “solution” without putting this legwork in and it will be very hard for the buyer to see you as a trustworthy seller.
 The point to make is that you will make sales based on what you know about your customer and what they really need.
-That requires research, great questions, even greater listening skills, and good judgement to present an effective response.
+That requires research, great questions, even greater listening skills, and good judgment to present an effective response.
 When we bowl in selling from the off it is hardly surprising that buyers may feel that they are not part of the process.

-3. Provide insight not Information
+3. Provide insight, not Information

 To be clear, information does have its place.
-“Have you seen what your competitor x have just done…” Go one or two steps further with some thought and analysis behind it and this can transform into some insight.
+“Have you seen what your competitor x has just done…” Go one or two steps further with some thought and analysis behind it and this can transform into some insight.

-“Have you seen what your competitor x have just done…we were surprised by this as the data suggests that they are excluding a significant chunk of the market.
+“Have you seen what your competitor x has just done…we were surprised by this as the data suggests that they are excluding a significant chunk of the market.
 We think that could be an opportunity for you – let me explain further”.
 It is a very good discipline not to attempt this on the hoof.
 To fail to prepare is to prepare to fail as the old saying goes.

 4. Base your sales conversations on a great value proposition